 The Director of Corporate Services is the appointed Public Officer for School Council.

-There are five advisory committees which assist the work of the Council.
+There are five advisory committees that assist the work of the Council.
 These are:

 In addition to the School Council, the other major governing or management bodies are: